Bob Ainsworth: Parliamentary career

 Ainsworth tried to become Labour candidate for Coventry North East in the run-up to the 1987 general election, after George Park MP announced his retirement, but only came third at the selection meeting, behind John Hughes and Ted Knight.
 In the run-up to the 1992 general election, Hughes was de-selected by the Constituency Labour Party, and Ainsworth became the candidate.
 He was elected with an 11,676 majority, and stepped down from the city council the following year.
 At the 1997 general election his majority rose sharply to 22,569, falling back to 15,751 at the 2001 election, and 14,222 at the 2005 election.

-On 7 December 2012, Ainsworth announced his intention not to stand at the 2015 United Kingdom general election.
+On 7 December 2012, Ainsworth announced his intention not to stand at the 2015 general election.

 In Government

 Ainsworth was appointed a Labour whip in 1995 and served in government until January 2001 when he was promoted to Parliamentary Under Secretary of State at the former Department for Environment, Transport and the Regions.
-After the 2001 general election, Ainsworth was moved to the Home Office as Parliamentary Under-Secretary with responsibility for Drugs and Organised Crime, where he remained until 2003, when he became the Deputy Chief Whip (also known as the Treasurer of the Household).
+Following the 2001 general election, Ainsworth was moved to the Home Office as Parliamentary Under-Secretary with responsibility for Drugs and Organised Crime, where he remained until 2003, when he became the Deputy Chief Whip (also known as the Treasurer of the Household).
 He was appointed to the Privy Council in February 2005.
 On 29 June 2007, he moved to become the Minister of State for the Armed Forces.